-This table contains a list of all the commands which you can send individually to the reader from the Settings tab page.
+This table contains a list of all the commands which you can send individually to the stationary reader from the Settings tab page.

-Alternatively, these commands can be sent via the process interface (RS232 / TCP/IP) (standard IP address 192.168.2.2, TCP/IP port 23).
+Alternatively, these commands but also about the process interface are (RS232 / TCP / IP) is sent.

 The following notation is used.